Wreath Macdonald operators: Shuffle algebra

 \subsubsection{Shuffle presentation of horizontal Heisenberg elements}

 Recall the vertical Heisenberg elements (\ref{EigenLemma}) whose action on $\mathcal{F}(v)$ are related to infinite-variable Macdonald operators.
-Previous work \cite{Wen} gives us a better understanding of $\varsigma^{-1}$ of such elements.
-However, we need $\varsigma$ instead, and thus we will apply $\varsigma=\eta\varsigma^{-1}\eta$ (cf. Theorem \ref{MikiAutThm}) and Proposition \ref{EtaShuff}.
-To that end, observe that
+Previous work \cite{Wen} gives us a better understanding of the action of $\varsigma^{-1}$ on such elements.
+However, we need $\varsigma$ instead, and thus we will apply the identity $\varsigma=\eta\varsigma^{-1}\eta$ (cf. Theorem \ref{MikiAutThm}) and Proposition \ref{EtaShuff}.
+To that end, recall the elements $\{\hat{h}_{p,\pm k}\}$ from (\ref{Hhat+}) and (\ref{Hhat-}).
+Observe that

 where in the last line, we use (\ref{HeisRel}).
 Let $\delta=(1,\ldots, 1)\in\left( \Z_{\ge 0} \right)^I$ be the diagonal vector and consider the elements $\mathcal{E}_{p,n}^\pm\in\mathcal{S}^\pm$ given by